codeshark304/RespiraCare-Real-Time-Respiratory-Disease-Detection-and-Classification-using-Arduino-Nano33/README.md

 3. The AI model **analyzes the sound in real time**.
 4. Results are displayed, indicating potential respiratory conditions.

---ps: We would have achieved a better accuracy if we had better resourses ;)
+-ps: We would have achieved a better accuracy if we had better resourses ;)